yast/yast-yast2/doc/etc-and-usr-etc.md

 This new class uses `/etc/sysctl.d/50-yast.conf` instead of `/etc/sysctl.conf` to write the configuration.
 Moreover, it removes known keys from the original `/etc/sysctl.conf` to avoid confusion.

-The main limitation of this approach is that YaST will only read a set of known keys but, as it uses its own file to write them, it should not be a big problem at all.

 ## An Elaborated Proposal

 ### Extending CFA